 |Free of ads|

 Deciding whether you want to use Squarespace or not largely boils down to a single question: Do you like the "Squarespace look"?
-Lots of site builders enjoy the sleek and minimalistic service, and for good reason: Squarespace makes it incredibly easy to create an elegant website in just a few easy steps.
+Lots of site owners enjoy the sleek and minimalistic service, and for good reason: Squarespace makes it incredibly easy to create an elegant website in just a few steps.
 Of course, since Squarespace sites can be discerned from quite a way off, some are less inclined to use them, whereas, for others, it's a mark of pride, like name-brand clothing.